 In Schleswig-Holstein, a new concept: National Park Partner Plus is in preparation.
 After an extensive review, a concept development about the National Park Partnership programme is work in progress.

 In the Netherlands, the Partnership Program takes shape.
 An outline for a Dutch Wadden network has been prepared, and bilateral talks with potential strategic partners have been initiated.

+In Denmark the World Heritage Partner training courses are scheduled for the end of October – the same time every year and now scheduled until 2024.

 Cristina Nazzari was welcomed to the meeting.
 She started her position as the new Partnership Hub officer in the CWSS on 1st of September.